 Restrict Entry in Certain Areas

 Prevent your dog from accessing areas where there are expensive equipment and other important items.
-Designate a place in the house where the dogs can still freely move around and have their fun.
+Designate a place in the house where the dogs can still freely move around and have fun.
 Put toys and food items that they can chew on.

 Use Natural, Edible Chews